behu-kea/third-semester/planning.md

 - What should the first js project be?
 - Should the class be fully flipped?
 - Should i use webpack or not: Maybe this: https://github.com/LaksForks/vanilla-js-boilerplate.
 Yes i should use web pack
+- Write some boilerplate code for the authorization part.
+Maybe just use Tomas Pesek's (https://github.com/pesekt1/SWC3-React-Frontend/tree/3ee22db77f1399411e58fc34da5f6905b2839df5/src/services).
+Maybe also other parts of the project
+-